How Do You Win a Child Custody Case in California?

 There is more to Family Code 3044 than what we wrote, above.
 The part in bold is the part we wanted to emphasize.

-Keys to winning a child custody case in California due to frustration of parenting time
+Keys to winning a child custody case due to frustration of parenting time

 - Document the other parent’s misconduct.
 Use text messages or emails to confirm what the parent has done and is doing.